NERC-CEH/RMAVIS/JOSS/paper.md

 # Statement of need

-The requirement for a new program in the form of a R Shiny [@chang2024] application arises from several needs, namely to:
+The requirement for a new program in the form of a Shiny [@chang2024] application arises from several needs, namely to:
 1) accommodate updates to the NVC;
 2) provide a means to easily reproduce and attribute the results of the NVC